babel-utils/babel-plugin-tester/README.md

 useful if you want to use a different version of babel than what's included in this package.

+#### fixtureOutputExt

+Use this to provide your own fixture output file extension.
+This is particularly useful if you are testing typescript input.
+If ommited fixture input file extension will be used.

 #### ...rest

 The rest of the options you provide will be [`lodash.merge`][lodash.merge]d with